su1nta/su1nta/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently learning Vitis HLS, JavaScript
+- 🔭 I’m currently learning Framer and NextJS
-- 🌱 I’m currently craving to contribute to Open Source
+- 🌱 I’m currently looking to contribute to Open Source
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with AOSP projects and custom rom development
+- 🤔 I’m looking for help with internship opportunities
 - 💬 Ask me about Arch Linux
 - Checkout my [Resources](https://github.com/su1nta/Resources) for cool dev related stuffs!
 <!-- - 📫 How to reach me: ... -->